Multi-line Detection

 Enable Multiline Detection

-There are 2 ways to convert multiple logs into a single log:
+There are two ways to ensure that logs with multiple lines are treated as a single log:

 • Enable auto line detection.